m-pays/magi/doc/build-unix.md

 http://miniupnp.tuxfamily.org/files/.
 UPnP support is compiled in and turned off by default.
 Set USE_UPNP to a different value to control this:

 	USE_UPNP=-    No UPnP support - miniupnp not required USE_UPNP=0    (the default) UPnP support turned off by default at runtime USE_UPNP=1    UPnP support turned on by default at runtime

 libqrencode may be used for QRCode image generation.
 It can be downloaded from http://fukuchi.org/works/qrencode/index.html.en, or installed via your package manager.
 Set USE_QRCODE to control this:

 	USE_QRCODE=0   (the default) No QRCode support - libqrcode not required USE_QRCODE=1   QRCode support enabled

-Licenses of statically linked libraries:

- Berkeley DB   New BSD license with additional requirement that linked
-               software must be free open source
- Boost         MIT-like license
- miniupnpc     New (3-clause) BSD license

 Dependency Build Instructions: Ubuntu & Debian (i386, amd64)
 ----------------------------------------------